Charlotte Perrelli: 2001–2003

-In 2001 she released her second album, Miss Jealousy, a pop/rock album which included the top-20 hit single "You Got Me Going Crazy", written by Mårten Sandén, Johan Åberg and Paul Rein as well as the radio hit "Light of My Life".
+In 2001 Nilsson released her second album, Miss Jealousy, a pop/rock album which included the top-20 hit single "You Got Me Going Crazy", written by Mårten Sandén, Johan Åberg and Paul Rein as well as the radio hit "Light of My Life".
 Following the release, she promoted the album throughout Europe and New Zealand.

-Perrelli hosted the first semi-final of Melodifestivalen 2003 with Mark Levengood and Lena Philipsson.
+Nilsson hosted the first semi-final of Melodifestivalen 2003 with Mark Levengood and Lena Philipsson.
 In April 2003 she performed in Jesus Christ Superstar in Stockholm.
 In September she released a new single, "Broken Heart", which was followed up by the album Gone Too Long in June 2004.
 The album contained songs such as "Gone Too Long", "Flashdance" and "Million Miles Away".
+Charlotte Nilsson changed her name to Charlotte Perrelli after her 2003 marriage, and has retained the surname since her 2009 divorce.

 2004–2007

 After the success in Melodifestivalen 2003, Perrelli was once again asked to host Melodifestivalen 2004.
 Perrelli, Peter Settman and Ola Lindholm ended up hosting the entire tour together.
 After the festival, Swedish TV4 offered her own show on the channel, Super Troupers, a talent-show for kids.

 In mid-2004 she released her, until then, most successful album, Gone Too Long, which included songs by some of Sweden's top producers, including Jörgen Elofsson.
 The album topped the Swedish top for weeks and contained hits such as "A Million Miles Away" and "Gone Too Long".
 In the summer, she joined Robert Wells, Jill Johnson and others on the Rhapsody in Rock-tour in mid-2004.
 In the spring of 2005, she was a judge on Inför Eurovision, a TV show which previewed that year's Eurovision songs.

 In 2006, she released the album I din röst, in honour of the famous jazz singer Monica Zetterlund, which covered Zetterlund's most famous songs, along with some personal favorites and the soul ballad "I din röst", the title song written by Perrelli for the album.
 The album was successful, and she performed many of the songs in Sweden's top shows such as Allsång på Skansen and Nationaldagen.
 She also co-hosted the TV show Tillsammans för världens barn in October, where she also performed "The Greatest Love of All".

 In May 2007 Perrelli was the Swedish expert in the Nordic preview show panel discussion about the Eurovision Song Contest.
 In mid-2007 Perrelli toured Sweden with Diggiloo.
 She was joined by singers such as Linda Bengtzing, Lasse Holm, Molly Sandén, Lotta Engberg and Jan Johansen.
 During the summer she released the love ballad "Som du" which she performed at the popular show Sommarkrysset.
 During the autumn she released the single disco song "Jag är tillbaks" which she performed at the show Babban & Co.